 Credit risk is the risk of loss due to the inability or unwillingness of a counterparty to meet its payment obligations.
 Exposure to credit risk arises from lending, securities and derivative exposures.
-The identification of credit risk is done by assessing the potential impact of internal and external factors on the Group transactions and/ or positions.
+The identification of credit risk is done by assessing the potential impact of internal and external factors on the Group transactions and/ or positions as well as Shariah compliance risk (please refer to Section 14 for discussion on Shariah Governance).